whubsch/burnrate/README.md

 A simple React application that calculates the cost of meetings based on attendees' US Government GS (General Schedule) levels.

+> [!NOTE]
+> This web application is meant as a tongue-in-cheek way for feds to poke fun at the excess of meetings in modern office culture.
+It is not intended to serve as justification for reducing personnel or maligning federal employees.

 ## Overview

 BurnRate helps government agencies and departments understand the true cost of meetings by calculating expenses based on attendees' GS levels and meeting duration.
 The application provides a visual representation of how much taxpayer money is being spent during meetings, encouraging more efficient use of time and resources.